SimpleBro/Road-energy-profile/README.md

 This project was my first individual programming project.

 ## Important
 * The main FCD (Floating Car Data) data set is confidential and thus is not included in the repository.
+The set contains over 9 GB of vehicle GPS logs.
 * The data pre-processing is not included in the repository.
 * The GUI was created using the GMap.NET open source visualization packet.